J-P-Q/PD_LineFollower/README.md

 # How it works
 A switch case assigns error values corresponding to readings.
 A memory solution was developed to save the previous turn direction whenever it loses the line.
-It then uses PID (dt is ignored since the sensor is sampled at a constant rate) to calculate the speed for both motors.
+It then uses PD (dt is ignored since the sensor is sampled at a constant rate) to calculate the speed for both motors.

 # Demo
 [Watch demo on Youtube] https://youtube.com/shorts/KxIhKxUHnCQ?feature=share